jonellwood/git-changelog-manager/README.md

 - Create responsive layouts for different screen sizes

 Perfect for creating documentation sites, release note pages, or integrating changelog displays into your existing applications!

+**Need a different framework?** If you're looking for additional framework examples (Angular, Nuxt, Next.js, etc.), please [open an issue](https://github.com/jonellwood/git-changelog-manager/issues) or submit a PR with your implementation!

 ## AI Integration